-If S7 screen lights up, shows symptoms of charging and switches on normally, you know your battery died and only needed to be charged.
-If not, there are few more things you can try when your Samsung Galaxy S7 won't turn on.
+If the S7 screen lights up, shows charging symptoms, and switches on normally, you know your battery died and only needed to be charged.
+If not, you can try a few more things when your Samsung Galaxy S7 doesn't turn on.

-Part 4: Boot in Safe Mode for S7 won't turn on
+Part 4: Boot in Safe Mode for Galaxy S7 won't turn on

-It is necessary to start Samsung Galaxy S7 in Safe Mode to eliminate battery related issues and narrow down to the main reason behind the problem because of Safe Mode boots your phone with the built-in Apps only.
-If S7 starts normally in Safe Mode, you know that your device can be turned on and there is no issue with the Android software, device’s hardware, and battery.
+It is necessary to start Samsung Galaxy S7 in Safe Mode to eliminate battery-related issues and narrow down to the main reason behind the problem.
+Safe Mode boots your phone with the built-in Apps only.
+If S7 normally starts in Safe Mode, you know that your device can be turned on, and there is no issue with the Android software, device’s hardware, and battery.

-Well, then the real reason why Samsung Galaxy S7 won't turn on is that of certain Apps and programs installed on your device which is incompatible with the software and prevents the phone from switching on.
+The real reason why Samsung Galaxy S7 won't turn on is certain Apps and programs installed on your device, which is incompatible with the software and prevents the phone from switching on.
 Such Apps are usually downloaded from unknown sources and hence, crash very often and do not work very well with your S7.

 To boot Samsung Galaxy S7 into Safe Mode, you must follow the steps given below:

-To begin with, press the Power On/Off button on S7 and wait for the Samsung logo to appear the screen.
+1. To begin with, press the Power On/Off button on S7 and wait for the Samsung logo to appear on the screen.

-Now, wait for your phone to reboot itself.
+3. Now, please wait for your phone to reboot itself.

-Once your phone switches on and you are at the Home Screen, you will see “Safe Mode” at the bottom as shown below.
+4. Once your phone switches on and at the Home Screen, you will see “Safe Mode” at the bottom, as shown below.

-Note: As stated above, if you are able to use your S7 in Safe Mode, consider uninstalling all third-party incompatible Apps.
+Note: As stated above, if you can use your S7 in Safe Mode, consider uninstalling all third-party incompatible Apps.

-Part 5: Wipe Cache partition to fix S7 won't turn on
+Part 5: Wipe cache partition to fix Galaxy S7 won't turn on

-Wiping off Cache partition in Recovery Mode is advisable not only to fix the Samsung Galaxy S7 won't turn on the issue but also keep your device clean and free from unwanted clogged up data.
+Wiping off cache partition in Recovery Mode is advisable to fix the Samsung Galaxy S7 won't turn on the issue and keep your device clean and free from unwanted clogged-up data.

-To enter Recovery Mode when Samsung Galaxy S7 won't turn on, follow the instructions given below:
+To enter Recovery Mode when Samsung Galaxy S7 doesn't turn on, follow the instructions given below:

-The power, home and volume up button need to be pressed together and held for about 5-7 seconds like in the picture below.
+The power, home, and volume-up buttons must be pressed together and held for about 5-7 seconds, as in the picture below.

 Once the Samsung logo appears on the screen, leave the power button only.